Austin and the Texas Hill Country

 With a tree-shaded location, it’s really two parks joined by a shuttle bus in the center of the New Braunfels.
 A Central Texas town with German heritage, Schlitterbahn features German influences throughout the park.

-Located at 400 N. Liberty Ave., New Braunfesl.
-Schlitterbahn is open weekends only from mid-May and from late August until mid-September.
-Open daily during the summer with varied hours.
-Admission varies and coolers with snacks are allowed.
+Located at 400 N. Liberty Ave., New Braunfesl, Schlitterbahn is open weekends only from mid-May and from late August until mid-September.
+During the summer, it is open daily with varied hours.
+Admission varies, and coolers with snacks are allowed.

 8. Tube Chute in New Braunfels

-The City Tube Chute in New Braunfels offers an old school thrill ride.
-In the longest chute of its type in the world, tubers ride through a dam bypass on the Comal River then continue to float through Prince Solms Park.
+The City Tube Chute in New Braunfels offers an old-school thrill ride.
+In the longest chute of its type in the world, tubers ride through a dam bypass on the Comal River and then continue to float through Prince Solms Park.

 Admission is $5 per person with tubes ($7 per tube) and lifejackets for rent.
 Parking in the Prince Solms Park is $20 from May 1 until Labor Day.

-Note: New Braunfels has a ban on disposible items in its parks, so no cans, single-use bottles
+Note: New Braunfels has a ban on disposable items in its parks, so no cans, single-use bottles

 New Braunfels Weekend Guide